 Demand in many of the end markets for commercial silica is driven by the construction and automotive industries.
 For example, the flat glass market depends on the automotive and commercial and residential construction and remodeling markets.
 The market for commercial silica used to manufacture building products is driven primarily by demand in the construction markets.
 The demand for foundry silica depends on the rate of automobile, light truck and heavy equipment production as well as construction.
-The demand for fac sand is driven by demand for oil and natural gas.
-When oil and natural gas prices tend to decrease, as they did in late 2014, exploration and production companies may reduce their exploration, development, production and well completion activities.
-The reduced level of such activities could result in a corresponding decline in the demand for fac sand.
+The demand for frac sand is driven by demand for oil and natural gas.
+When oil and natural gas prices decrease, as they did throughout 2015, exploration and production companies may reduce their exploration, development, production and well completion activities.
+The reduced level of such activities could result in a corresponding decline in the demand for frac sand and an oversupply of frac sand.
+In periods where sources of supply of frac sand exceed market demand, market prices for frac sand may decline and our results of operations and cash flows may decline or be volatile or otherwise adversely affected.
 In addition, given that silica transportation represents one of our customers' largest costs, if, in response to economic pressures, our customers choose to move their production offshore, the increased logistics costs could reduce demand for our products.
 Continued weakness in the industries we serve has had, and may in the future have, an adverse effect on sales of our products and our results of operations.
-A continued or renewed economic downtum in one or more of the industries or geographic regions that we serve, or in the worldwide economy, could cause actual results of operations to differ materially from historical and expected results.
+A continued or renewed economic downturn in one or more of the industries or geographic regions that we serve, or in the worldwide economy, could cause actual results of operations to differ materially from historical and expected results.